 The

 medium compression level is the default and works well for most use cases.
-Use low when you need to preserve maximum quality (e.g., print materials) and high when file size is the priority.Parameters
+Use low when you need to preserve maximum quality (e.g., print materials) and high when file size is the priority.Operation Tracking

 A valid, publicly accessible URL pointing to the PDF file you want to